-Here are my prescriptions for reducing your risk of cancer:
+My Personal RX: for reducing your risk of cancer:

 - Vitamin D – make sure you’re getting between 800 and 1,000 IU of vitamin D each day.
 Getting enough vitamin D could help reduce your risk of colon, liver, and prostate cancer.

 - Avoid Infections – Diseases like HIV, HPV, and hepatitis can put you at greater risk of getting cancer.
 These can be transmitted through unsafe sex or contaminated needles.